microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Create a new Azure DevOps Build

-1. From the Azure DevOps web site, select the 'Pipelines -\> Builds' button from the left of the page
+1. From the Azure DevOps web site, select the 'Pipelines -\> Pipelines' button from the left of the page

-2. Click the 'New Pipeline' button to create a new Build
+2. Click the 'Create Pipeline' button to create a new Build

 3.  **You will need to click the link, "Use the classic editor" for the next steps to work**